fayaz-dev/static-blog/README.md

 # Ethereal Thoughts - A Creative Blog Experience

-A beautifully crafted, modern blog website built with React, TypeScript, and Tailwind CSS.
+A beautifully crafted, modern blog website built with React, TypeScript, and Tailwind CSS with one-shot prompt using ⚡ [bolt.new](https://bolt.new/?rid=a12ezd) ⚡.

 This project showcases a premium design aesthetic with smooth animations, dark/light mode support, and responsive layouts.

 ## 🌟 Features